masylum/mobx-rest/README.md

 ### `apiClient`

 This is the object that is going to make the `xhr` requests to interact with your API.
+There are two example implementations currently:

-There is an example implementation for jQuery in the `mobx-rest-jquery-adapter` package.
+  - One using `jQuery` in the `mobx-rest-jquery-adapter` package.
+  - One using `fetch` in the `mobx-rest-fetch-adapter` package.

 ## Simple Example